hoskeri/procman/README.md

 You are probably looking for something like github.com/ddollar/foreman

-This exists because I need something that's embeddable in other golang applications.
+Exists because I need something that's embeddable in other golang applications.
+You probably want https://github.com/ddollar/foreman instead for now.

 ## Work in Progress